Some fields are invalid

 and Alistair Kent, P.Eng, Senior Project Manager, Merit Consultants International, as coordinator/organiser.

 The successful implementation of autonomous systems adds clear value: it can increase production efficiency, lower maintenance costs, and improve safety.
 However, it presents challenges including technology, security and safety risks, and workforce and workflow changes.
-This workshop will provide participants with knowledge to support adoption and implementation of autonomous systems in mining.

 Andrew Scott: Andrew Scott has been involved in the mining innovation arena since the very beginning of his career over 30 years’ ago.
 Having studied biotechnology and computer science at the University of Queensland, he was drawn to the mining industry as a means of funding his ongoing study.
 As a young field assistant, he quickly found himself fulfilling the role of “go-to” person for any new technology that needed to be investigated or implemented.
 If ever he felt that a position within a company wasn’t giving him technology exposure, Andrew discovered that he would engineer himself into those roles.
 The latest example being when Michelle Ash became Chief Innovation Officer at Barrick, he made sure that he was on her team delivering on their digital strategy as Senior Director Innovation.
 Andrew was In-coming Chairman, Chairman and outgoing Chairman of the Global Mining Guidelines Group between 2012 and 2018 and thoroughly enjoyed working with motivated and passionate people to improve the industry through collaboration, guidelines, and innovation.